 It is not a bad CV/resume.
 He has some archaeology and volunteering experience but there are several problems with it.
 Here is some advice I gave him that is applicable to anyone just starting out in archaeology.

 Why? – entry level jobs might have hundreds of applications… in the first hour of a job being up.
-They may only spend 15-30 seconds on a CV/resume.
+They may only spend 15-30 seconds on a CV/resume (some employers tell me it is closer to 5-10 seconds).
 That means they will only look at the first few paragraphs and you want them to see the most important aspect that will get you a job.
 Find out what that is, it will differ from job to job, and put it there.

 A CSCS health and safety card will also help you get an entry level job in UK commercial archaeology.
 More info at the CSCS website.
 Why do you need the card?
 Well you need one to work on construction sites and many excavations take place on construction sites .
 Jeremy didn’t have a card but he is going to get one.